SHSU Attendance Initiative is Rebranded As

-While Sam Houston State University is not required by any accrediting agency to take attendance, federal guidelines demand that we must be able to verify that financial aid recipients are eligible for the financial aid that has been awarded and disbursed to them (Department of Education Federal Student Aid Handbook).
+While Sam Houston State University is not required by any accrediting agency to record attendance, federal guidelines demand that we must be able to verify that financial aid recipients are eligible for the financial aid that has been awarded and disbursed to them (Department of Education Federal Student Aid Handbook, refer to Chapter 1).
+To that end, we are rebranding the Attendance Initiative to what it truly is – Federal Aid Eligibility Validation – to reflect that faculty are validating student engagement in academically-related activities for either on campus courses or online courses, as determined by the faculty.
+We have a temporary plan in place for Spring 21 verification, with some additional information on planned updates for Fall 21, too.

 More on Federal Regulations